akaihola/darker/README.rst

 | If you have a moment to spare, please take a   | Please vote for your preferred  |
 | look at one of them and shoot us a comment!    | medium in issue `#151`_!        |
 +------------------------------------------------+---------------------------------+

+*New in version 1.4.0:* Darker can be used in plain directories, not only Git repositories.

 .. |you-can-help| image:: https://img.shields.io/badge/-You%20can%20help-green?style=for-the-badge
    :alt: You can help